 But there were a bunch of limitations on Studebaker’s capabilities in 1956 besides the ability to completely redesign the bodyshell.
-Even years after quality issues dogged the 1953 cars, Studebaker could not shake the reputation of being only marginal in build quality.
+Even years after the quality issues that dogged the 1953 cars, Studebaker could not shake the reputation of being only marginal in build quality.
 The tendency for just about all Studebakers to rust behind that fender vent didn’t help matters either.

-The varieties of Hawk, from the economical Champion 6 powered Sky Hawk to the Baby Packard Golden Hawk, were basically what the Squarebird would become to the Ford line-up.
-But from a manufacturer that could barely afford to keep the doors open, let alone rely on a specialty niche coupe that didn’t fully tap an emerging market to bring home the bacon.
+The varieties of Hawk, from the economical Champion 6-powered Sky Hawk to the Baby Packard Golden Hawk, were basically what the Squarebird would become to the Ford line-up–but from a manufacturer that could barely afford to keep the doors open, let alone rely on a specialty niche coupe that didn’t fully tap an emerging market to bring home the bacon.

-In contrast the standard line cars were roomier, but starting to be rather narrow by late 1950s standards, and priced a bit above the low priced three.
+In contrast, the standard line cars were roomier, but starting to be rather narrow by late 1950s standards, and priced a bit above the low-priced three.
 And you didn’t get much more than what you’d expect from your typical Bel-Air, Fairlane or Belvedere, although the President was well trimmed and had decidedly decent performance with the newly upsized Studebaker 289 V8 with up to 225 horsepower.
-With curb weights barely tipping the scales at 3,300 lbs, only the clumsy Borg Warner “Flight -O-Matic” got in the way of them being at the head of their performance class.
+With curb weights barely tipping the scales at 3,300 lbs, only the clumsy Borg Warner “Flight-O-Matic” got in the way of them being at the head of their performance class.

-And it got worse, as more chrome was globbed onto the bodies, and a badge engineered Packard Clipper appeared in 1957.
-And then the Amateur Desoto Fireflite look debuted for 1958.
+And it got worse, as more chrome was globbed onto the bodies and a badge- engineered Packard Clipper appeared in 1957.
+And then the “amateur Desoto Fireflite” look debuted for 1958.

 If not hell, it sure was purgatory.